 Water outdoor plants

 Water conservation is something that impacts us all.
 By upgrading your home’s toilets, showers, and appliances and using less water, you’ll play your part in preserving California’s reservoirs and natural beauty.

 Run the dishwasher or washing machine only when full

 Your dishwasher and washing machine both use a large amount of water and energy.
 The fewer times you run each during the week, the more water and electricity you’ll conserve.
-Wait until the dishwasher or washing machine are completely full before starting the run cycle.
+Wait until the dishwasher or washing machine is full before starting the run cycle.
 In addition to helping you save water, this often helps both appliances run more efficiently: many dishwashers, for instance, are designed to run with dirty dishes in them.

 The dishwasher itself uses about 25 gallons every run cycle, but homeowners often add to this water use by rinsing off dishes ahead of time.
 If you scrape dishes into the trash instead of rinsing them before loading, you can save up to 10 gallons of water.

 If you have an older dishwasher or washing machine, you may also want to look into upgrading to a newer model that uses less water and energy.
 High-efficiency washers, for instance, use 40% less water than older models!
 A great place to start your search is on the ENERGY STAR website, which can guide you to appliances that use less (and wash your clothes better).

 Every year, billions of gallons of water are wasted on natural lawns in the United States.
 In a state like California, this helps contribute to drought problems.
 Replacing your natural grass lawn with a synthetic one will not just conserve water, but save you the effort and cost involved in maintaining a natural lawn.

 Here are some other great ways to reduce your water use when it comes to your outdoor landscaping:

 Plant drought-resistant trees and plants: Ask your local nursery about local options and trees native to where you live.
 Typically, these grow better and use less water than non-native species.